prabhu43/website/content/blog/container-from-scratch.md

 How can we execute a program?
 What are the requirements to execute a program?

-A program needs libs, envs, and resources to be able to put into execution and thereby create a process.
+A program needs libs, envs and resources to be able to put into execution and thereby create a process.
+For example, to execute a python script, we need python binary and some python modules, python environments and resources like cpu, memory, disk.
 ![Process Execution Requirements](/img/process-execution-requirements.jpg)

 Let us consider a Web Application which consists of many microservices running on various languages and various versions.
 These microservices are nothing but a process at the backend.